Wybxc/mathyml/src/lib.typ

 /// Try to convert the inner body to MathML, but fallback to a svg frame on error.
 ///
+/// Note that for non-html targets, this function does nothing (you can change this with @try-to-mathml.force).
+///
 /// -> content
 #let try-to-mathml(
   /// The equation/ content to convert.